brandonchinn178/worshipmate/README.md

 This repository is organized using the following Yarn workspaces:

 - `client`: The NextJS project that runs the web frontend
-- `server`: The TypeORM project that runs the GraphQL backend
+- `server`: The apollo-server project that runs the GraphQL backend